 - Includes recipe book, stainless-steel steam rack, measuring cup, extra silicone sealing ring, and a rice spoon

-Whether you’re new to pressure cooking or not, there’s a lot you need to know before you make your next pressure cooker purchase.
+Whether you’re new to pressure cooking or not, there’s a lot you need to know before you make your purchase.

 1. How do pressure cookers work?

-Pressure cookers cook food by sealing steam into an airtight pot.
-The trapped vapor of water, broth, or other liquid within the pressure cooker increases the pressure and thus the temperature in the pot.
+These devices cook food by sealing steam into an airtight pot.
+The trapped vapor of water, broth, or other liquid within the cooker increases the pressure and thus the temperature in the pot.

 2. Are pressure cookers dangerous?

-Modern pressure cookers are deemed safe as they are equipped with a safety valve that will burst to let excess steam out if the pressure gets too high in the pot.
-Pressure cookers have been thoroughly tested and redesigned over the years for safety.
-In fact, the pressure cooker deaths per year is slim as only 30 reports of all pressure cooker incidents (injuries included) occur annually.
+Modern models are deemed safe as they are equipped with a safety valve that will burst to let excess steam out if the pressure gets too high in the pot.
+These cookers have been thoroughly tested and redesigned over the years for safety.
+In fact, the number of cooker deaths per year is a low figure, and there's an average of 30 reports of all cooker-related incidents (injuries included) recorded annually.

-Perhaps a few ways a pressure cooker could be deemed dangerous is if 1) someone puts their face near the device’s safety value and get scalded, 2) someone opens the lid before the food is finished cooking and gets splashed with boiling water or steam, or 3) someone touches the pressure cooker pot or objects inside the pot while it is in use.
+The only real way that these cookers are dangerous is when they're operated without care, such as if the operator puts their face near the device’s safety valve and get scalded, if someone opens the lid before the food is finished cooking and gets splashed with boiling water or steam, or if someone touches the cooking pot or objects inside the pot while it is in use.

 3. What does a pressure cooker do?